Your organic traffic dropped. We find out why and tell you what to fix first.

 From unexplained decline to a prioritized recovery roadmap

-A growth team came in with declining non-brand traffic, scattered content updates, and no clear explanation for which pages mattered most.
-The Deep Dive separated technical noise from content decay, identified the page groups losing qualified impressions, and turned the recovery effort into a focused sprint.
+A growth team came in with falling non-brand traffic, scattered content updates, and no clear explanation for which pages mattered most.
+The Deep Dive found that the decline was not one problem.
+Indexing issues, thin commercial pages, and cannibalization were combining into one visible drop.

 Replace placeholder metrics with a real client story before publishing.